nextml/NEXT/README.md

 Because NEXT aims to make it easy to reproduce empirical active learning results, we provide a one-line command to initialize the experiments performed in [this  study]().

-First, export your public EC2 DNS and install the python requests library.
+First, in a new terminal, export your public EC2 DNS and install the python requests library.
 ```
 $ export NEXT_FRONTEND_BASE_GLOBAL_HOST=your_public_ec2_DNS_here
 $ export NEXT_FRONTEND_BASE_GLOBAL_PORT=8001